(Updated May 5, 2020)

-Prior to the start of school, new athletic trainer Emily Dylewski and Associate Director of Admissions Brittany Weiss attended a Junior Boarding School Association faculty conference at Eaglebrook School in August that included sessions on coaching philosophies, professional boundaries, how to care for international students, and more.
+Prior to the start of the 2019-2020 school year, new athletic trainer Emily Dylewski and Associate Director of Admissions Brittany Weiss attended a Junior Boarding School Association faculty conference at Eaglebrook School in August that included sessions on coaching philosophies, professional boundaries, how to care for international students, and more.
 Emily reports, "I enjoyed attending the conference at the Eaglebrook School.
 Being a new employee at an institution such as this can be daunting at first glance.
 How will I maintain a balance between work life and home life?
 It was helpful to learn from experienced professionals about how they keep boundaries while having meaningful interactions with their students.
 The session called 'Words Matter: How the words we choose and the way we say them affects students' was great; I have applied this awareness to not only my work-place, but my personal life as well."

 Academic Center Director Apple Gifford participated in an online course designed to introduce teachers to the educational philosophy of the IB program.
 The course was called "Approaches to Learning and Approaches to Teaching" and it provided a broad overview of the different methods teachers use in IB classrooms.
 While Apple doesn't currently teach an IB Diploma Program course, she is always looking for ways to prepare students for their upper-level classes.
 By taking this course, she learned how to frame her curriculum around specific skills and strategies that will prepare students for the Diploma Program here at SBS and for lifelong learning after they graduate.